junckerlab/ctc-sop/README.md

 ## Sample filtration ##

-_I find a pair of hemostats (or whatever you call your locking forceps) the easiest way to release/clamp L1.
+_I find a pair of hemostats or plastic tube clamps to release/clamp L1.
 Runtime is dependent on the volume of the sample as well as how much stuff has collected on the filter.
-I would expect anywhere from_
+I would expect anywhere from 90 to 180 minutes_

 1. Dilute the blood sample 1:6 with 0.05% pluronic/PBS and gently mix by inversion or light vortexing.
 2. Pour the sample into the reservoir and release L1.
 You should see the sample begin to flow into the cartridge and the color of the filtrate will gradually become more red in color.